steve1066d/devore.tubs/manual.md

 ### Features

-The following are the differences and enhancements of the this firmware over the stock firmware provided by Softub.
+The following are the differences and enhancements of this firmware over the stock firmware provided by Softub.

 If the temperature is set, it will keep the set temp even if power is lost.
-The stock Softub firmware would revert back to 100F (38C).
+The stock Softub firmware would revert to 100F (38C).

 When power is first provided, the tub will show its set point for 5 seconds, and then show the standard "P" (or the tub temperature if so configured), and